 NOTES: Several Liberal Arts graduate programs require their students to have a thorough knowledge of a foreign language.
-Students planning to pursue graduate work should consult with their advisors regarding the graduate requirements of their major field:
+Students planning to pursue graduate work should consult with their advisors regarding the graduate requirements of their major field.
+Placement testing in French or Spanish is available from the foreign language faculty.